On the Shift Invariance of Max Pooling Feature Maps in Convolutional Neural Networks: Shift Invariance of Outputs

-which shows that $\MT_\translvec$ corresponds to the intuitive idea of a shift operator.
-Expressions \eqref{eq:MTkX} and \eqref{eq:MTqMTrX} are direct consequence of the following lemma, which bonds the shift operator in the discrete and continuous frameworks.
+which shows that $\transl_{\translvecDiscrete}$ corresponds to the intuitive idea of a translation operator.
+Expressions \eqref{eq:integer_transl} and \eqref{eq:comp_transl} are direct consequence of the following lemma, which bonds the shift operator in the discrete and continuous frameworks.

-\begin{lemma} For any $\RMX \in \ltwoZsqR$ and any $\translvec \in \mathR^2$,
+\begin{lemma} For any $\inpimg \in \realltwoZsq$ and any $\translvecDiscrete \in \mathR^2$,

 \end{lemma}